fabricioGuac/personal-blog-site/README.md

 ## Description

-This project will create a personal blog so I can showcase my thoughts and experiences.
+This project creates a simple blog site of personal use leveraging localstorage.
+This way the user can showcase their posts without the need for external databases.

 ## Instalation